 I still remember the first time I ate guacamole.
 It was (way back) during my freshman year in college, and a friend of mine served this ‘creamy green stuff’ with chips that I absolutely loved – but had never tasted before!

-Decades later, I can’t imagine how I grew up never having eaten guacamole (or avocados for that matter), and to this day, guacamole is firmly on the list of one of my favorite foods.
+Decades later, I can’t imagine how I grew up never having eaten guacamole (or avocados for that matter), and to this day, guacamole is firmly on the list of one of my favorite foods and it is one of our go-to snacks to make anytime we have a party.

 We like our guacamole on the chunky side so in addition to only lightly mashing the avocado, we also added some fresh diced tomato just before serving for added chunkiness and fresh flavors.
 If you prefer a smoother guacamole, feel free to leave the tomatoes out.
 Enjoy!